Anikreza/Anikreza/README.md

 ## I'm currently working on

-- A ERP for growing businesses whose pains are mostly bypassed by industries
+- An ERP for growing businesses in Bangladesh, whose pains are mostly bypassed by industry
 - A Project Management Application (Web & Mobile) For A German Tax Collectors Office
 - A Sass e-commerce project
 - Improving My AI efficiencies
-- Building themes for <a href="https://mypinacle.com" target="_blank" rel="noreferrer">MyPinacle </a>
+- Engineering projects & themes for <a href="https://mypinacle.com" target="_blank" rel="noreferrer">MyPinacle </a>

 ## I'm currently learning